 Self Guided Boston Walking Tours

-- Harvard University – Harvard University is the oldest college in the United States (1636).
+Harvard University is the oldest college in the United States (1636).
 Eight United State Presidents attended Harvard University and the name is known worldwide.

 We have put together a quick, self -guided walking tour of North End/Little Italy and some of its most interesting sites.

-- Additional Resources – There are many more self guided tours of Boston available.
+- Additional Resources – There are many more self-guided tours of Boston available.
 The City of Boston offers several resources, including walking maps, audio tours as well as theme tours, such as the JFK Boston trail.